 Can we appoint someone else who doesn’t have parental responsibility to be the child representative?

 Yes, in very rare cases, we may decide that it’s in the best interest of the child for someone else other than those who have parental responsibility to be the child representative.
-For example, we might do this if you are caring for the child and there’s no formal parenting order in place.
+For example, we might do this if you're caring for the child and there’s no formal parenting order in place.

 This might happen if: